martincrumlish/cb2025/docs/MCPINSTRUCTIONS.md

 - Project information

 ### Troubleshooting

+#### Windows-Specific Issues
+- **Environment variables not working:** On Windows, pass the access token directly as an argument instead of using environment variables
+- **Command not found:** Ensure you use `cmd /c npx` wrapper for Windows
+- **Failed to connect:** Check if there's a local configuration overriding project settings with `claude mcp get supabase`
+- **Multiple configurations:** Remove local config with `claude mcp remove supabase -s local` if needed

+#### General Issues
-- If the server doesn't connect, verify your access token is valid
+- Verify your access token is valid and hasn't expired
 - Ensure your project reference is correct (no `https://` or `.supabase.co`)
-- After running the `claude mcp add` command, restart Claude Code
+- After modifying `.mcp.json`, restart Claude Code completely
-- The server configuration is saved in your Claude settings, not in `.mcp.json`
-- You can verify the server is added by running `claude mcp list`
+- Run `claude mcp list` to verify the server status shows "✓ Connected"
+- Check the exact package name is `@supabase/mcp-server-supabase` (not `@supabase/mcp-server`)

 ---